zenarvus/sec2m-go/README.md

 It outputs a compiled binary named `main` which is the application.

 ## Roadmap
-- Use memguard instead
+- Allocate critical memory directly with system calls and manage them manually.
 - Make rm, rmd, ls, lsall and cd accept arguments from stdin
 - Make being able to unlock the vault by passing password as stdin possible.
-But it should not prevent passing things to get etc. from the same pipeline.
-We may use an environment variable for that.
+This should not prevent passing things to internal commands.
+So, the first line should be the vault password and the second should be the internal arguments (if an environment variable is set

 ## Cryptography